 “Hikaru,” I whisper while putting my hand on his, and he jumps slightly.

 “Y-Yes?” he mutters.

 “You look distant again.
 Is even here still—”

 “No, I’m not overwhelmed or anything,” he sighs.
 “Just thinking about…some things.”

 “Yeah,” he replies.
 “I…completely forgot I ever promised to bring him here.
 It’s strange, I thought I remembered…more than it seems I have.”

-“He died over twenty years ago.
-That is quite a long time…”
+“He died almost thirty years ago, you said…that is quite a long time.”